Hi, I’m Kelly – I take a moment to let you know how to edit pages in WordPress. This post covers:

 The toolbar toggle icon looks like this:

-This icon shows or hides extra formatting options.
+This button icon shows or hides extra formatting options.
 Keep it activated.

 Formatting text in WordPress